- Our Focus

 AMD is actively developing cooperative relationships with multiple migraine nonprofit organizations in the belief that nonprofits will be more powerful, cost effective and successful in collaboration with others.

-About Brown Institute for Brain Science (BIBS)
+About The Carney Institute for Brain Science

 In 2014, the Association of Migraine Disorders sponsored a $100,000 multi-investigator pilot grant to support a migraine research project at Brown University.
 The project aligns with AMD’s overarching goal to further state-of-the-art research into the symptoms of migraine disease.
 This grant was the first step in a long term partnership with researchers at Brown.